doctorfree/MMM-InstagramView/README.md

 - Support for playback of Instagram video posts
 - All media in multiple media Instagram posts can be displayed
     - The `showChildren` config option controls whether all media in posts are displayed
-- Compatibility with MMM-GoogleAssistant and MMM-Detector
+- Compatibility with [MMM-GoogleAssistant](http://wiki.bugsounet.fr/en/MMM-GoogleAssistant) and [MMM-Detector](http://wiki.bugsounet.fr/en/MMM-Detector) unlike previous Instagram modules
 - Additional configuration options:
-   - `showComments:` Controls whether post description is displayed
+   - `showCaptions:` Controls whether post caption is displayed
    - `showChildren:` Controls whether additional media in post are shown
    - `showDate:` Controls whether date of post is displayed
    - `showMediaType:` Controls whether media type is displayed